ck-zhang/px/docs/design/sandbox.md

   * pack actions (`px pack image`, `px pack app`) including app snapshot roots and bundle/image outputs,
   * `.pxapp` execution details (which `sbx_id` and entrypoint were used).

-* Optional command `px sandbox explain`:

-  * Prints the effective sandbox configuration (base, capabilities, sources of each capability: static map, CAS, explicit).
-  * May include, when relevant, information about which `sbx_id` and capabilities a given `.pxapp` depends on.
+* Future UX: a dedicated “sandbox explain” mode should print the effective sandbox configuration (base, capabilities, `sbx_id`, and why each capability was selected), and may include which `sbx_id`/capabilities a given `.pxapp` depends on.

 ---

-### 14.13 Packaging & portability: images vs `.pxapp` bundles
+## 14.13 Packaging & portability: images vs `.pxapp` bundles

 Sandbox supports two complementary distribution mechanisms for sandboxed apps: